Seneca-ICTOER/OSL745/docs/Assignments/assignment2.md

 ## Objectives of Assignment 2

-In this assignment, you will configure Elastic Load Balancing and Auto Scaling using the Wordpress deployment _Elastic Beanstalk_ from Lab 10.
-This will transform that application into a high availability service.
+In this assignment, you will create a highly available environment for your Wordpress application using Elastic Load Balancing and Auto Scaling.
+This will build on the Wordpress deployment using _Elastic Beanstalk_ from Lab 10.

 ## Investigation 5: Configuring Auto Scaling and Elastic Load Balancing